 Dan has spoken at various local, state, and national meetings and remains an occasional lecturer to both professional and lay groups on estate planning topics.

-Dan married his junior high school sweetheart, and they have two sons and two grandsons.
+Dan married his junior high school sweetheart, and they have two sons and four grandchildren.
 He enjoys endurance running, having finished the Western States 100 Mile Trail Race at age 61, and can frequently be found on the trails of East Tennessee’s parks.